Nancy Wilson Songs

 Blame It On my Youth

-Chalking up a Grammy for as Best Jazz Vocal Album for this release, Nancy is in wonderful form.
-There is a wonderful chance to hear in the intimate setting of a duo with pianist George Shearing.
-The pianist appears to be the perfect accompanist for Nancy and when listening to this beautiful song nothing else seems to be important other that her voice and Shearing touch at the piano.
+It’s a wonderful chance to hear her in the intimate setting of a duo, with pianist George Shearing.
+The piano player appears to be the perfect accompanist for Nancy and, when listening to this beautiful song, nothing else seems to be important other that her voice and Shearing’s touch at the piano.

 R.S.V.P.
 (Rare Songs, Very Personal) (2004)